 - On the economic level, taxes on industry, to stop its growth and redirect the resources thus levied towards agriculture, services and above all the fight against pollution

-The 1973 oil crisis increased public concern about sustainability issues.
-The report went on to sell 30 million copies in more than 30 languages, making it the best-selling environmental book in history.
+The 1973 oil crisis increased public concern about sustainability.
+The report sold out 30 million copies in more than 30 languages, making it the best-selling environmental book in history.

-After four years of work, in 1987, the “Brundtland Commission” released its final report, Our Common Future, introducing the concept of sustainable development as “an economic development that meets the needs of the present without compromising the ability of future generations to meet their own needs.” and describing how it could be achieved.
+In 1986-87, the “Brundtland Commission” released its final report, Our Common Future, and introduced the concept of sustainable development as “an economic development that meets the needs of the present without compromising the ability of future generations to meet their own needs.” and describing how it could be achieved.

 It consolidates decades of work on sustainable development.

-Following this path, in 1992, the Rio Earth Summit rallied the world to take action and adopt Agenda 21, a comprehensive plan of actions to be taken globally, nationally, and locally by organizations in every environmental area impacted by humans.
+In 1992, the Rio Earth Summit called for global action and adoption of Agenda 21, a comprehensive plan of actions for implementation at global, national and sub-national levels by organizations in every environmental area impacted by humans.

 The number 21 represented the goal of attaining long-term progress in the twenty-first century.

 The United Nations Commission on Sustainable Development (CSD) was created in December 1992 to ensure effective follow-up, monitoring, and reporting on the implementation of the Agenda 21’s agreements at the local, national, regional, and international levels.